RayVentura/ShortGPT/README.md

 ⚡ Automating video and short content creation with AI ⚡

 ## 📝 Introduction to ShortGPT
-ShortGPT is a powerful tool for automating content creation.
+ShortGPT is a powerful framework for automating content creation.
 It simplifies video creation, footage sourcing, voiceover synthesis, and editing tasks.

 - 🎞️ **Automated editing framework**: Streamlines the video creation process with an LLM oriented video editing language.